Adult Learning to Play Violin with violinlab.com

 Adults however, are super learners and can make incredible initial progress in a short amount of time.
 They bring a wealth of life experience and knowledge to the practice session:

 • Better Organization Skills: Adults are exceptional at synthesizing information and putting abstract concepts into practice.
-They avail themselves of resources and are motivated to use them.
-For example they will download Musescore and create exercises for scale practice, or will subscribe to blogs and websites related to all things violin to deepen and expand their learning experience.
+They avail themselves of resources and stay motivated to use them.
+For example, they use Musescore to create exercises for scale practice.
+Additionally, they will subscribe to blogs and websites related to all things violin to deepen and expand their learning experience.

 Who are Adult Learning Violinists?